OfficeDev/office-js-docs-pr/docs/excel/custom-functions-authentication.md

 For information on how to use the `OfficeRuntime.Dialog`, see [Custom Functions runtime](https://docs.microsoft.com/en-us/office/dev/add-ins/excel/custom-functions-runtime?view=office-js#displaying-a-dialog-box).

-When envisioning the entire authentication process as a whole, it might be helpful to think of the task pane and UI elements of your add-in and the custom functions portions of your add-in as separate entities which can communicate with each other through `AsyncStorage`.
+When envisioning the entire authentication process as a whole, it might be helpful to think of the task pane and UI elements of your add-in and the custom functions part of your add-in as separate entities which can communicate with each other through `AsyncStorage`.

 The following diagram outlines this basic process.
-Note that the dotted line indicates that while they perform separate actions, custom functions and your add-in's task pane are both parts of your add-in as a whole.
+Note that the dotted line indicates that while they perform separate actions, custom functions and your add-in's task pane are both part of your add-in as a whole.

 1. You issue a custom function call from a cell in an Excel workbook.
 2. The custom function uses `Officeruntime.Dialog` to pass your user credentials to a website.